 People who are traveling to areas known to have Zika virus, dengue or chikungunya should take these steps to avoid being bitten by mosquitoes:

-Use insect repellents containing DEET, picaridin, IR3535, oil of lemon eucalyptus or para-menthane-diol for long-lasting protection.
+Use insect repellents containing DEET, picaridin, IR3535, oil of lemon eucalyptus (or PMD) or para-menthane-diol for long-lasting protection.
 If you use sunscreen and insect repellent, apply the sunscreen first and then the repellent.
 Pregnant women and women who are breastfeeding should choose an EPA-registered insect repellent and use it according to the product label.

 Wear long-sleeved shirts and long pants.